 Patients who are enduring powerlessness may seem like they have no control over their situation and may act out with indifference, anger, violent behavior, or passivity.
-Also, patients who are suffering from chronic, debilitating, or terminal illnesses may have continuing perception of powerlessness because they are incapable of changing their inevitable outcomes.
+Also, patients who are suffering from chronic, debilitating, or terminal illnesses may have a continuing perception of powerlessness because they are incapable of changing their inevitable outcomes.
 Older patients are particularly vulnerable to loss of control and progressing dependence that occurs with aging, as well as the results of weakness, sickness, and affliction.

 Powerlessness may be displayed at any time during the patient’s illness and may be observed in the hospital, ambulatory care, rehabilitation, or home environment.

 Assessment is needed in order to identify possible problems that may have lead to Powerlessness.

 |Assess for feelings of apathy, hopelessness, and depression.||These moods may be an element of powerlessness.|

 |Determine the patient’s power needs or need for control.||Patients are usually able to recognize those perspectives of self-governance that they miss most and that are relevant to them.|

 |Distinguish the patient’s locus of control.||The extent to which people associate responsibility to themselves (internal control) versus other forces (external control) determines the locus of control.
 Patients with a predominantly external locus of control may be more susceptible to feelings of powerlessness.|

 |Evaluate the patient’s decision-making competence.||Powerlessness is the feeling that one has lost the implicit power to control their own interests.|